 A skull and a severed leg bone were found buried in an early 17th century kitchen cellar during a 2012 Jamestowne Rediscovery/Preservation Virginia archeological dig.
 Visible cut marks on the skull and the bone, as if to remove the flesh for consumption, suggest cannibalistic activity.

 An intriguing contemporary account may or may not solve the mystery of Jane.
-According to letters written to the Virginia Company (the corporation that created the Jamestown colony), the desperate settlers ate any animals they could find, even rats and poisonous snakes.
+According to letters written to the Virginia Company (the corporation that created the Jamestown colony), the desperate settlers ate any animals they could find, even rats and snakes.
 They finally resorted to digging up recently buried corpses and eating those.

-But one man among the colonists might have had a different approach to avoiding starvation: he is said to have killed, butchered, and "powdered" (salted) his pregnant wife.
+But one man among the colonists might have had a different approach to avoiding starvation: he is said to have slaughtered, butchered, and "powdered" (salted) his pregnant wife.
 Some accounts provide the particularly gruesome detail of how he cut the baby out and threw it into the James River.
 His stash of "wife meat" was eventually revealed - only her head was missing.

 Could this ill-fated woman be Jane?
 Historians will likely never know for certain, but it's interesting to consider.